Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Bounds for couplings of Gaussian Gibbs Samplers

 \subsection{Bound for reversible chains}

-Our first bound applies to $\pi$-reversible BGS kernels, i.e.\ one where the updating order satisfies $(k_1,\dots,k_s)=(k_s,\dots,k_1)$.
-A classical example is the forward-backward kernel, defined as

-Algorithmically, $P^{(FB)}$ performs updates from $\pi(\x_{(k)}\mid \x_{(-k)})$ sequentially for $k=1,2,\dots,K-1,K,K-1,\dots,2,1$.
-If $P$ is a $\pi$-reversible BGS kernel, it holds $\Sigma B^\top = B \Sigma$, with $B$ as in Lemma \ref{lem:rob} (see e.g.\ Proposition 4.27 of \cite{Khare2009RATESOC}).
+Our first bound applies to $\pi$-reversible BGS kernels, i.e.\ one where the updating order in Algorithm \ref{alg:2s} satisfies $(k_1,\dots,k_s)=(k_s,\dots,k_1)$.
+A classical example is the forward-backward kernel, defined as $P^{(FB)}=P_1\cdots P_{K-1} P_K P_{K-1}\cdots P_1$.
+Algorithmically, $P^{(FB)}$ performs updates from $\pi(\x_{k}\mid \x_{-k})$ sequentially for $k=1,\dots,K-1,K,K-1,\dots,1$.
+If $P$ is a $\pi$-reversible BGS kernel, it holds $\Sigma B^\top = B \Sigma$, with $B$ as in Lemma \ref{lem:rob} \citep[see e.g.\ Proposition 4.27 of ][]{Khare2009RATESOC}.
 This allows for neater theoretical results.
-In Section \ref{ssec:bound_pi_inv} we extend the result to non-reversible Gibbs samplers, such as those generated by the forward kernel $P^{(F)}$ in \eqref{eq:Gibbs_kernel}, where the result requires additional technical assumptions.
+In the supplementary material, we extend the result to non-reversible Gibbs samplers, such as those generated by the forward kernel $P^{(F)}$, where the result requires additional technical assumptions.